Tanzania Wilderness

 Low Crowds

-Enjoy solitude and pristine nature far from the Northern Circuit's crowds—visitor numbers are <10% of Serengeti/Ngorongoro annually.
+Enjoy solitude and pristine nature far from the Northern Circuit's crowds.
+Visitor numbers are less than 10% of Serengeti/Ngorongoro annually, guaranteeing a private, intimate safari.

 Diverse Activities

-Unique options: Walking safaris (Ruaha), Boat Safaris (Nyerere), Fly-camping, Mountain Treks (Udzungwa), and Wildflower Safaris (Kitulo Plateau).
+Beyond the game drive: enjoy unique Walking Safaris (Ruaha), Boat Safaris (Nyerere), luxury Fly-camping, Mountain Treks (Udzungwa), and Wildflower Safaris (Kitulo Plateau).

 Predator Power

-Home to ~1,500 lions (Ruaha alone has 10% of Africa's remaining lions) and ~1,000 critically endangered African Wild Dogs across Nyerere/Ruaha.
+Home to ~1,500 lions (Ruaha alone has 10% of Africa's remaining lions) and ~1,000 critically endangered African Wild Dogs across the vast Nyerere/Ruaha ecosystem.

 Botanical Wonders

-From the rainforests of Udzungwa (endemic plants: 25% of Tanzania's flora) to the wildflowers of Kitulo ("Garden of God," 350+ orchid species), a true haven for birding (500+ species) and botany.
+From the endemic rainforests of Udzungwa (25% of Tanzania's flora) to the spectacular wildflowers of Kitulo ("Garden of God," 350+ orchid species), a haven for botany and birding.

 Meet the Southern Stars